Finistere/antidote/docs/quickstart.rst

     Dependency mapping of the arguments to their respective dependency is done at the first execution to limit the injection overhead.
-However, the retrieval of those is done at each execution, for non-singleton services.
+However, the retrieval of those is done at each execution.

     If execution speed matters, one can use :code:`bind=True` to inject the dependencies at import time.
 A :py:func:`functools.partial` is then used to bind the arguments.
+However, if your function is called thousands of times in a loop, you should avoid injection.

+    Check out the `injection benchmark <https://github.com/Finistere/antidote/blob/master/benchmark.ipynb>`_
+    for numbers.

 Inject without annotations